lennertvhoy/the-last-light/01-the-chinese-room/04-cognitive-atrophy.md

 This optimism bias made evolutionary sense.
 Slightly overconfident hunters were more likely to attempt difficult prey.
 Slightly delusional warriors were more likely to win battles.
 Natural selection favored those who thought they were better than they were.

-But that was before we could delegate our incompetence to competent machines.
-Now, the optimism bias isn't adaptive—it's a trap.
-We think we can still do things we've long since forgotten how to do, right up until the moment we need to do them without assistance.
+But that was before we delegated our incompetence to competent machines.
+Now, optimism bias isn't adaptive—it's a trap.
+We think we can still do things we've long forgotten, right until we must do them without assistance.

 The pilot who can't fly without autopilot.
 The doctor who can't diagnose without AI.
 The writer who can't write without language models.
 They all believed they were maintaining their skills while using augmentation.
 They were wrong.

 The Neural Pruning Party

-Your brain is constantly re-organizing itself, and less-used neural pathways are being pruned.
+Your brain constantly re-organizes itself, pruning less-used neural pathways.

 Every time you use GPS instead of remembering the route, spatial navigation neurons wither.
 Every time you Google instead of recall, memory consolidation pathways decay.
 Every time you let AI complete your thought, linguistic creativity circuits atrophy.

 Neuroscientific research has documented measurable changes in brain structure and function related to technology use, though the interpretation of these findings remains debated. fMRI studies have shown altered activation patterns in brain regions associated with outsourced skills.
 For example, Woollett & Maguire's (2011) study of London taxi drivers showed larger posterior hippocampi compared to controls, while some studies of GPS-dependent navigation show different hippocampal activation patterns.

 (Previously, these were largely correlational findings, and the causal relationship between technology use and neural changes remained an active area of research.
-However, a groundbreaking 2024 study has now established a significant negative correlation between frequent AI tool usage and critical thinking abilities, mediated by increased cognitive offloading.
+However, a groundbreaking 2024 study has now established a significant negative correlation between frequent AI tool usage and critical thinking abilities, mediated by increased outsourcing of mental tasks.
 This recent work provides direct and causal evidence, validating the chapter's premise: that sustained reliance on AI tools directly diminishes our foundational cognitive capacities.
 Additionally, while neuroplasticity means some changes may be reversible with practice, the ease of reversal varies by age and other factors, and increasingly, the fundamental cognitive muscles may simply not be developing in the first place.)

 The left angular gyrus, involved in arithmetic processing, shows functional differences between individuals who rely heavily on calculators versus those who perform mental calculations, though whether this represents "atrophy" or simply different neural strategies remains contested in the neuroscience community.

-We are, in effect, performing a kind of voluntary cognitive restructuring, one convenient app at a time.
+We effectively perform voluntary cognitive restructuring, one convenient app at a time.

 The Invisible Crutch